aristanetworks/avd/adr/schema/schema-0008-restrict-data-dependent-schema-features.md

 AVD dialect therefore supports `dynamic_keys` and `dynamic_valid_values`.
 General data-dependent validation is difficult to reproduce in editors, documentation, generated models, and multiple entry points.
 How much dynamic behavior belongs in a schema?

+This record governs declarative schema behavior derived from other values in the same normalized input.
+It does not permit arbitrary expressions, external lookups, device-capability checks, or general cross-field domain validation inside the schema.

 ## Decision Drivers

 - Genuine user-defined catalogs must be representable without opening an untyped mapping.